 With shorter days and less sunlight in the winter, our levels of the “sunshine vitamin” tend to drop.
 Unfortunately, low levels of Vitamin D are linked not only to decreased immune function, but also seasonal affective disorder (a more intense version of the “winter blues”).

 If only for a few minutes, try to soak up some sun outside, even when it’s cold.
-If you’re unable to make it outside or wanted an added boost of Vitamin D, you can get small amounts in foods like mushrooms, fatty fish and egg yolks.
+If you’re unable to make it outside or want an added boost of Vitamin D, you can get small amounts in foods like mushrooms, fatty fish and egg yolks.
 You can even consider taking a Vitamin D supplement.
 I recommend consulting with your physician prior to starting a new supplement to assess your current levels and needs.